kubernetes-retired/kubernetes-anywhere/DOCKER_FOR_MAC.md

 To confirm all is working correctly, run `kubectl cluster-info && kubectl get nodes` and you should see one node called `docker` on the list, i.e.:

 ```
-> kubectl cluser-info && kubectl get nodes
+> kubectl cluster-info && kubectl get nodes
 Kubernetes master is running at http://localhost:8080
 NAME      STATUS    AGE
 docker    Ready     5m
 ```

-If the output you see is completely different, you might be talking to (or trying to talk to) another cluser.
+If the output you see is completely different, you might be talking to (or trying to talk to) another cluster.
 To check, please try to specify explicit address like this:

 ```